With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

 Learn MoreChillicothe Va Medical Center Cambridge Cboc is a mental health clinic in Guernsey County, Ohio, located at 2146 Southgate Parkway, 43725 zip code.
 Chillicothe Va Medical Center Cambridge Cboc offers telemedicine/telehealth and outpatient treatment.
-Chillicothe Va Medical Center Cambridge Cboc provides group therapy, cognitive behavioral therapy and couples/family therapy to seniors 65 or older, young adults and adults.
+Chillicothe Va Medical Center Cambridge Cboc provides trauma therapy, individual psychotherapy and psychotropic medication to seniors 65 or older, adults and young adults.
 Chillicothe Va Medical Center Cambridge Cboc also supports veterans.
-Some other services provided by Chillicothe Va Medical Center Cambridge Cboc include family psychoeducation, diet and exercise counseling and suicide prevention services.
+Some other services provided by Chillicothe Va Medical Center Cambridge Cboc include housing services, family psychoeducation and suicide prevention services.

-Learn MoreCambridge Behavioral Hospital is a mental health facility in Guernsey County, OH, located at 66755 State Street, 43725.
+Learn MoreCambridge Behavioral Hospital is one of mental health facilities in Guernsey County, Ohio, located at 66755 State Street, 43725 zip code.
 Cambridge Behavioral Hospital provides hospital inpatient treatment and telemedicine/telehealth.
-Cambridge Behavioral Hospital provides behavior modification, integrated dual diagnosis disorder treatment and cognitive behavioral therapy to adults, seniors 65 or older and young adults.
+Cambridge Behavioral Hospital provides dialectical behavior therapy, cognitive behavioral therapy and trauma therapy to seniors 65 or older, adults and young adults.
 Cambridge Behavioral Hospital also supports people with serious mental illness and people requiring dual diagnosis treatment.
-Some other services available at Cambridge Behavioral Hospital include case management and psychosocial rehabilitation services.
+Additional services provided at Cambridge Behavioral Hospital include case management and psychosocial rehabilitation services.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.